FlatLang/Flat/README.md

-Fathom Programming Language
+Nova Programming Language
 ===========================

-The Fathom programming language is a c-based language that compiles into portable c code.
-The Java-like syntax makes Fathom a great choice for those who are not looking to spend countless hours learning new concepts.
-The main idea behind Fathom is to make cross-platform code run natively on a multitude of devices.
+The Nova programming language is a c-based language that compiles into portable c code.
+The Java-like syntax makes Nova a great choice for those who are not looking to spend countless hours learning new concepts.
+The main idea behind Nova is to make cross-platform code run natively on a multitude of devices.